xumingming/storm-wiki/Clojure-DSL.md

 ### defbolt

 `defbolt` is used for defining bolts in Clojure.
-Bolts have the constraint that they must be serializable, and this is why you can't just reify `IRichBolt` to do bolt implementations in Clojure (closures aren't serializable). `defbolt` works around this restriction and provides a nicer syntax for defining bolts than just implementing a Java interface.
+Bolts have the constraint that they must be serializable, and this is why you can't just reify `IRichBolt` to implement a bolt (closures aren't serializable). `defbolt` works around this restriction and provides a nicer syntax for defining bolts than just implementing a Java interface.

 At its fullest expressiveness, `defbolt` supports parameterized bolts and maintaining state in a closure around the bolt implementation.
 It also provides shortcuts for defining bolts that don't need this extra functionality.
 The signature for `defbolt` looks like the following:

 (defbolt _name_ _output-declaration_ *_option-map_ & _impl_)

 Omitting the option map is equivalent to having an option map of `{:prepare false}`.

 #### Simple bolts

-Let's start with the simplest form of `defbolt`, a bolt that splits a tuple containing a sentence into a tuple for each word:
+Let's start with the simplest form of `defbolt`.
+Here's an example bolt that splits a tuple containing a sentence into a tuple for each word:

 ```clojure
 (defbolt split-sentence ["word"] [tuple collector]